Russia delivers nuclear munitions in Belarus as part of nuclear drills

 Footage released by the Defence Ministry showed a truck driving through a forest amid lightning and unloading an item.
 It was not immediately clear what they were unloading.

-The Iskander-M, a mobile guided missile system code-named "SS-26 Stone" by NATO, replaced the Soviet "Scud".
-Its guided missiles have a range of up to 500 km (300 miles) and can carry conventional or nuclear warheads.
+The Iskander-M, a mobile guided missile system code-named “SS-26 Stone” by NATO, replaced the Soviet “Scud”.
+Its guided missiles have a range of up to 500km and can carry conventional or nuclear warheads.

 Throughout the war in Ukraine, President Vladimir Putin has issued reminders of Russia’s nuclear might as a warning to the West not to go too far in its support of Kyiv.